preetithirukonda/CSC440-Project/README.md

 ## Running the Source Code

+Make sure to have the following:
+- python 3.8 or above
+- MySQL server already running
+- Database already setup (previous step)
+- Then run the lines below in the terminal
 ```
 pip3 install mysql-connector-python
 python3 main.py
 ```
+It will prompt you to login to the database:
+- Database host: localhost (or whatever your server is)
+- Database name: csc440_project
+- Username: root (or whatever your username is)
+- Password: password123 (or whatever your password is)

 The CLI will lead you through all project required functionality, following the flow outlined in Appendix A.

+For logging into roles:
+- Manufacturer: MFG001 or MFG002
+- Supplier: 20 or 21
+- Viewer: no login required

 ## Additional Notes